Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Discussion

 \subsubsection{Galaxy 29959}

-This galaxy is located 125\,\kpc\ North-East of F0083, at $\zspec=0.3019$, with a mass $\logstellmass=9.42\pm0.07$.
-It has previously been identified as a probable ram-pressure stripped galaxy by \cite{rawle_star_2014}, based on partial HST/ACS imaging, and named HLS001428-302334.
-With the current JWST/NIRCAM imaging, it is clear that this galaxy has a highly disturbed morphology, with an extended tail of material stretching $\approx20\,\kpc$ towards the North-East, away from the cluster core.
+This galaxy is located 120\,\kpc\ north-east of F0083, at $\zspec=0.3019$ ($\deltavpecf=-320\,\kms$), with a mass $\logstellmass=9.42\pm0.07$.
+It has previously been identified as a probable RPS galaxy by \cite{rawle_star_2014}, based on partial HST/ACS imaging, and named HLS001428-302334.
+With the current JWST/NIRCAM imaging, it is clear that this galaxy has a highly disturbed morphology, with an extended tail of material stretching $\approx20\,\kpc$ towards the north-east, away from the cluster core.
 The nearby edge-on disc, elliptical, and irregular galaxies are merely coincident on the sky, and are all located at substantially different redshifts ($\Delta\zphot>0.05$).
-Due to the large spatial extent of this object, we opt to also derive the SFH in a spatially-resolved manner, using the same method detailed in Section~\ref{sec:method_sed_fitting}, and displayed in Appendix~\ref{app:spatially_resolved_29959}.
+Due to the large spatial extent and asymmetry of this object, we opt to also display the full spatially resolved SFH in Appendix~\ref{app:spatially_resolved_29959}.

-Based on the integrated SED fit shown in Fig.~\ref{fig:neighbours_integrated_sfh}, there appears to be no particular discontinuity in the SFH, with 29959 having a continuously rising \sfr.
-The spatially-resolved fit supports this, with 29959 showing an enhanced \sfr\ in the tail and core, but otherwise being an excellent example of outside-in quenching, with the mass-weighted age increasing towards the edges of the galaxy.
-Taken together, these properties are highly suggestive of ram-pressure stripping \citep{gullieuszik_gasp_2017}.
-Given the large projected distance, high likelihood of RPS, and that the selection criterion for tidal interaction requires an improbably low mass for F0083 (see Fig.~\ref{fig:tidal_interaction_selection}), we consider it extremely unlikely that the tidal feature in F0083 has any relation to 29959.
+Based on the integrated SED fit shown in Fig.~\ref{fig:neighbours_integrated_sfh}, we find a continuously rising \sfr\ for 29959 until $\tlb\approx250\,$Myr, at which point it plateaus at $\sfr\approx4.5\,\sfrunits$.
+Further detail is seen in the spatially resolved fit, with 29959 showing an enhanced \sfr\ in the tail and core.
+A clear age gradient is visible, with the mass-weighted age increasing along the tail towards the stellar disc, and also from the core outwards to the edges of the galaxy, an indicator of outside-in quenching.
+Taken together, these properties are highly suggestive of RPS of the gas content, as seen in many previous works \citep{gullieuszik_gasp_2017,bellhouse_gasp_2017,poggianti_gasp_2017, azevedo_spatially_2023}.
+Regarding the interactions with F0083, the estimated tidal acceleration ratio for 29959 at the present separation is $\atid/\agal=6.5\times10^{-3}$.
+It is therefore clear that 29959 cannot be responsible for any ongoing perturbation.
+If F0083 had previously interacted with this galaxy, we might expect to see some discontinuity in the SFH, as gas-rich tidal interactions often trigger bursts of star formation \citep{woods_tidally_2006}.
+However, there is no evidence supporting this scenario from our current observations, either in the integrated or spatially resolved SED fits.
+As a result, we consider it extremely unlikely that the tidal feature in F0083 has any relation to 29959.